 American air defense teams were rushed into countries on NATO’s eastern flank following Russia’s invasion of Ukraine in February 2022 amid fears of a potential spillover.

 At a NATO summit in Madrid a few months later, President Joe Biden announced the creation of , based in Sembach, to provide command andcontrol for all Army air and missile defense forces in Europe.
+He also announced that the 1st Battalion would reactivate.

 The article is not finished.
 Click on the next page to continue.